HoTT/Coq-HoTT/STYLE.md

 Here are some tactics defined in the core that you may find useful.
 They are described more fully, usually with examples, in the files where they are defined.

-- `transparent assert`: Defined in `Basics/Overture`, this tactic is like `assert` but produces a transparent subterm rather than an opaque one.
-Due to restrictions of tactic notations, you have to write `transparent assert (foo : (bar baz))` rather than `transparent assert (foo : bar baz)`.

-- `simpl rewrite`: Defined in `Tactics`, this tactic applies `simpl` to the type of a lemma, and to the goal, before rewriting the goal with the lemma.
-In particular, this is useful for rewriting with lemmas containing definitions like `compose` that appear unfolded in the goal: if the operation has `Arguments ... / .` as above then `simpl` will unfold it.

-- `binder apply`: Defined in `Tactics/BinderApply`, this tactic applies a lemma inside of a lambda abstraction, in the goal or in a hypothesis.

-- `issig`: Defined in `Types/Record`, this tactic proves automatically that a record type is equivalent to a nested sigma-type.

 - `nrefine`, `srefine`, `snrefine`:
   Defined in `Basics/Overture`, these are shorthands for